udel-cbcb/NIGMS-Sandbox-UD/README.md

 We have five notebooks, each for a submodule.
 From the Notebook Interface:
 * Open the desired notebook file (e.g. submodule_1.ipynb) from the Jupyter Notebook interface.
+* Select python3 kernel if not specified in the submodule notebook.
 * Run the cells sequentially or selectively using the "Run" button or keyboard shortcut (usually Shift+Enter).

 4. Notebook layout